gitter-badger/elected/README.md

 ## Disclaimer

+The hard work of securing a distributed lock is all done through the great [redlock](https://github.com/leandromoreira/redlock-rb) gem.
+Thanks to [Leandro Moreira](https://github.com/leandromoreira) for his hard work.
-This code, like Redlock in which is based, implements an algorithm which is currently a proposal, it was not formally analyzed.
+This code, thanks to Redlock, implements an algorithm which is currently a proposal, it was not formally analyzed.
 Make sure to understand how it works before using it in your production environments.
 You can see discussion about this approach at [reddit](http://www.reddit.com/r/programming/comments/2nt0nq/distributed_lock_using_redis_implemented_in_ruby/).

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/simple-finance/elected.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

 ## License